Regularization of relative holonomic D-modules: Introduction

 The task is not trivial although we dispose of a good notion of regularity recalled below, as well as of the inspiration provided by the techniques in \cite{KK}.
 Let us explain why:

-One big difference from the absolute to the relative case is that the triangulated category of $\DXS$-complexes having bounded holonomic cohomologies ($\rD^\rb_{\hol}(\DXS)$) is not stable by the functor of inverse image by morphisms $f\times \Id:X'\times S\to X\times S$.
-Such constrain entails loss of a number of functorial properties (for instance localization, algebraic supports cohomology).
+One big difference from the absolute to the relative case is that the triangulated category of $\DXS$-complexes having bounded holonomic cohomologies ($\rD^\rb_{\hol}(\DXS)$) is not stable under the inverse image functor by morphisms $f\times \Id:X'\times S\to X\times S$.
+Such constraint entails a loss of several functorial properties (for instance localization, algebraic supports cohomology).

 The notions of $S$-$\R$- and $S$-$\C$-constructibility were introduced in \cite{MFCS1} for objects in $\rD^\rb(\pOS)$ as well as a natural duality and a middle perversity $t$-structure on the triangulated category $\rD^\rb_{\cc}(p^{-1}\sho_S)$ whose objects have $S$-$\C$-constructible cohomologies.
 A perverse object with perverse dual is then equivalent to the datum of a flat family of perverse sheaves on $X$.